ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 ## Step 3.
 Install LogDNA Agents in your Kubernetes cluster
 {: #agent}

-These instructons are in transition, as a new LogDNA agent version is being introduced: version 2.1.
-The instructions currently have some temporary work-arounds, but that will be resolved soon.
+These instructons are updated for the new LogDNA agent version 2.1.
 {: note}

 The LogDNA Agent sends logs and events to LogDNA.
 The agent will collect the following data: